MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

                     <div class="cardText">
                        <h3>Microsoft Azure AD</h3>
                         <p>by <a href="https://www.raytion.com">Raytion</a></p>
                         <p>The connector indexes Azure Active Directory objects via the Graph API.
 The connector can be used for ingesting principals into Microsoft Search in near real time for use cases like expert, equipment, and location searches, or for implementing early-binding security trimming in conjunction with custom data sources.
 The connector supports federated authentication against O365.
-6th generation Raytion search connector.</p>
+Sixth generation Raytion search connector.</p>
                         <p style="margin-top:20px;margin-bottom:20px;font-weight:500">
                             <a href="https://www.raytion.com/connectors/raytion-azure-ad-connector"><font color="0065BA">More details</font></a>
                         </p>